Gondolin Security Design¶

 CONNECTis explicitly denied (connect-not-allowed).

-- For each outgoing TCP flow, the host sniffs the first bytes and classifies it as:
+- For each outgoing TCP flow, the host first checks whether an explicit

 -